 In all cases you will need to minify (a.k.a. compress) your modified CSS file to rmp-s1.min.css in place of the former rmp-s1.min.css file (or another rmp-s*.min.css file for the other skins).
 The player will then automatically pick up the CSS changes.

-.rmp-containerclass: this is the player container where all UI elements are added
+.rmp-containerclass: this is the player container element where all UI elements are appended

 .rmp-contentclass (child of